lupyuen/lupyuen.github.io/src/privilege.md

 -   Why (naively) porting NuttX from __QEMU to Star64__ might become really challenging!

-    (Thankfully we have the LiteX Arty-A7 and MPFS ICICLE ports)
+    (Thankfully we have the LiteX Arty-A7 and PolarFire Icicle ports)

 We begin with the simpler topic: UART...